 - Programmes tailored to probationer’s risks and needs

 - If the probationer does not follow the conditions of his Probation Order, he/she may be given warnings by the Probation Officer or taken to Court.

 - The Court could either give a warning, amend the Probation Order or revoke the Probation Order and sentence the probationer for the offence for which he/she was placed on probation.

 - The Court can impose additional conditions of probation such as the Periodic Training Order, Detention Order or Weekend Detention Order.

-Started in June 1971, the Community Probation Service seeks to promote volunteer participation and community awareness in the rehabilitation of offenders under MSF’ purview.
+The Volunteer Probation Officer scheme seeks to promote volunteer participation and community awareness in the rehabilitation of offenders under MSF’ purview.

 Flow chart of the probation process.
 The probation period can last between six months to three years.

-As a community-based order, probation focuses on three strategies to develop the growth of probationers – (a) Inpidual case work, (b) Group work; and (c) Educational, recreational and social activities.
+As a community-based order, probation focuses on three strategies to develop the growth of probationers – (a) Individual case work, (b) Group work; and (c) Educational, recreational and social activities.